Procter & Gamble (P&G) CEO History

 © History Oasis

-Assuming command amid a period of slowing sales growth and declining market share, John G. Smale brought transformative change to Procter & Gamble as Chairman and CEO throughout the pivotal decade spanning 1981 to 1990.
+During a period of slowing sales growth, John G. Smale brought transformative change to Procter & Gamble as Chairman and CEO throughout the 1980s.

-With American industry under intensifying competitive pressure, Smale spearheaded a sweeping reorganization centered around streamlining brands and decentralizing business units to empower managers and accelerate decision-making.
+Smale spearheaded a sweeping reorganization centered around streamlining brands and decentralizing business units.

 EDWIN L. ARTZT